Amtrak train that derailed was going just under speed limit

 He said a preliminary report on the derailment is expected within 30 days.

 Sometimes rail lines can become deformed by heat, creating buckles in the tracks known as sun kinks, Ditmeyer said.
-That was the cause of a derailment in northern Montana in August 1988, when an Empire Builder train veered off the tracks about 170 miles (274 kilometers) east in Saco, Montana.
+That was the cause of a derailment in northern Montana in August 1988, when an Empire Builder train veered off the tracks about 170 miles (274 kilometers) east in the tiny town of Saco.

 The NTSB concluded that an inspection failed to catch a problem in the track, and officials did not warn trains to slow down on that stretch.
 The crew saw the track had shifted, but the train was going full speed and could not stop before derailing.